Renting Out Your House Guide | Letting Agents, Insurance & Laws

 1. Protect your deposit with the scheme within 30 calendar days of receiving the deposit.

 2. Send you important information about the deposit protection called the Prescribed Information.
 This must be done within the same 30 days.

-Property inspections are vital for landlords & required by law.
+Property inspections are vital for landlords when renting out their house & required by law.
 If not done properly, insurances could be void & you could be subject to legal proceedings.